Sunshine Days: Plot

-In Van Nuys, California, two men in their early twenties named Blake and Mike (Tyson Turrou and David Faustino) sneak into a house that Blake claims was where the comedy television series The Brady Bunch was filmed.
+In Van Nuys, California, two men in their early twenties named Blake and Mike (Tyson Turrou and David Faustino) sneak into a house that Blake claims was where the television sitcom The Brady Bunch was filmed.
 Inside, they find a perfect recreation of the house from the series; Mike, unsettled, gets worried and leaves, but Blake plods on.
-Blake is subsequently sent hurtling through the air and falling on Mike's car dead.
+Blake is subsequently sent hurtling through the air and falling dead on Mike's car.

 John Doggett (Robert Patrick) and Monica Reyes (Annabeth Gish) are called in to investigate.
 They interview Mike, who claims that Blake died after visiting "the Brady Bunch House".
 The three speak to the owner, Oliver Martin (Michael Emerson), but upon entering discover that the house looks nothing like the one featured in the teaser.
 Doggett, feeling something is not right, checks Martin's trashcan and finds asphalt shingles; earlier, on top of Mike's car, Doggett had found a piece of a shingle.
 He deduces that Blake was thrown through Martin's roof.
 Later that night, Mike looks into Martin's house and sees the whole Brady family eating dinner.
 He storms into the house, only to find that the family has disappeared.
 Suddenly, he is confronted by Martin, who tells him to leave.
-Mike refuses, and is thrown through the roof, and embedded in the yard.
+When he refuses, Mike is thrown through the roof and is embedded in the yard.